Attendance and Punctuality

 when a family needs to spend time together to support each other during or after a crisis.

-In these circumstances, a leave of absence form should be completed (link to our form) which can be downloaded or obtained from the School’s offices.
+In these circumstances, a leave of absence form should be completed which can be downloaded (Leave of Absence Form) or obtained from the School’s offices.
 This should be submitted to the Executive Headteacher/Head of Schools before the planned absence and must be agreed to before the leave begins.

 We wish to encourage the gifts and talents of all children and so, with evidence of the activity, the we may authorise extra-curricular activities such as dance and music exams or auditions.